-The Audit Committee of the Board of Directors (the "Audit Committee") is composed of three directors and operates under a written charter (Exhibit A) adopted by the Board of Directors on June 29, 1999, and annually reassessed and updated, as needed (most recently in June, 2000), in accordance with applicable rules of the Securities and Exchange Commission and Nasdaq.
+The Audit Committee of the Board of Directors (the "Audit Committee") is composed of three directors and operates under a written charter adopted by the Board of Directors on June 29, 1999, and annually reassessed and updated, as needed, in accordance with applicable rules of the Securities and Exchange Commission and Nasdaq.
 Each of the members of the Audit Committee is independent, as defined by Nasdaq.